aleckovice/piddle/README.md

-# piddle_two
+# Piddle

-A new Flutter project.
+A Flutter project to create an open-source, cross-platofrm application that can be used in the adminstration of ConcepTests for the Peer Instruction Pedagogy

 ## Getting Started